 School Programs

-Burnaby Art Gallery (BAG) offers a variety of curriculum-based programs for school groups and home-learners of all ages.
-The programs encourage creative thinking, conversation and developing new skills through exploring art mediums and processes inspired by works on exhibit and art from the City's Permanent Art Collection.
+Burnaby Art Gallery (BAG) offers a variety of curriculum-based learning for school groups across the Lower Mainland.
+The cultivated selection of kits, in-classroom workshops and exhibition tours with studio time provide everything students need to engage with art.
+The programs encourage creative thinking, conversation and skill development by exploring exhibitions and art from the Permanent Collection and Art Education Collections.

 School programs for the classroom